Mount Olivet Cemetery (Wheat Ridge, Colorado)

-Mount Olivet Cemetery is a Roman Catholic cemetery operated by the Archdiocese of Denver.
+Mount Olivet Cemetery is a Catholic cemetery operated by the Archdiocese of Denver.
 The cemetery is located at 12801 W. 44th Avenue in Wheat Ridge, Colorado.
 It is the first cemetery owned and operated by the Archdiocese of Denver, the second being Saint Simeon Catholic Cemetery in Aurora, Colorado.

 History

 The site of Mt.
 Olivet Catholic Cemetery was a 440-acre farm located in rural Jefferson County between Denver and Golden which as purchased in the 1860s by Bishop Joseph Projectus Machebeuf, Denver's first resident bishop.
 Bishop Machebeuf later donated the land to the Catholic Diocese of Denver.
 Mt.
 Olivet Cemetery now includes 393 acres.

 Mt.
 Olivet Cemetery was consecrated on September 25, 1892 by Bishop Nicholas Chrysostom Matz.
 On that day, a special Union Pacific train left Denver Union Station carrying 1,500 people to Mt.
 Olivet for the cemetery consecration.
 Bishop Matz officiated at the dedication and described Mt.
 Olivet as the “new City of the Dead.”
 The primary Denver cemetery until that time had been Prospect Hill Cemetery, southeast of the city.
 In 1890 the city designated those grounds to be turned into a park.
 The Catholic section of Prospect Hill Cemetery was then renamed Mount Calvary Cemetery.
 The first burial at Mt.
 Olivet Cemetery was Elizabeth Kelley of Annunciation Parish on July 5, 1892.

 An examination of the record book of Mt.
 Olivet tells a graphic history of the times.
 Causes of death entered in the late 1800s include “died of softening of the brain,” and “died of acute insanity,” and “died of cramps.”
 Other poignant entries include a mother and child “killed by Indians” August 26, 1868.
 Six members of another family were killed in a snow slide on March 10, 1884; 12 members of the family now lie together, side by side, at Mt.
 Olivet.

 Relatively isolated, visitors often came to Mt.
 Olivet by horse and buggy.
 Union Pacific funeral trains made almost daily trips from Denver to Mt.
 Olivet.
 The trains were met by teams of ponies or horses, hitched to funeral biers, to travel up the long drive into the cemetery proper.
 It took almost an entire day for a funeral cortege to travel by train to Mt.
 Olivet and back to Denver.
 Later, interurban street cars served as funeral cars.